This is a glossary of terms and acronyms that relate to New Zealand's land survey and registration systems.

 - Mirror principle – the register accurately and completely mirrors the state of title.

 - Curtain principle – purchasers of land should not concern themselves with trusts and other interests lying behind the curtain of the register.
-The exception is that some public trusts (s129 LTA 1952) can appear on titles.
+The exception is that some public trusts can appear on titles (see section 153 Land Transfer Act 2017).

-- Insurance principle – this provides state guarantee to the title and the interests registered within and provides for losses incurred as a result of errors in the registry.
+- Insurance principle – this provides state guarantee to the title and the interests registered on it and provides for losses incurred as a result of errors in the registry.

 Indefeasibility is a core concept of the land transfer system.
-It protects the registered proprietor against claims of a competing owner, and against encumbrances, estates and interests not appearing on the register.
+It protects the registered owner (formerly known as the ‘registered proprietor’) against claims of a competing owner, and against encumbrances, estates and interests not appearing on the register.
 This system is supported by the state guarantee as to the accuracy of the registered rights.
-Indefeasibility can be defeated in the event that it can be proven that fraudulent activity has been carried out by the proprietors in obtaining the title.
+Indefeasibility can be defeated in the event that it can be proven that fraudulent activity has been carried out by the owners in obtaining the title.

 These are plans drawn up for land taken under the Public Works Act 1981 or other legislation.